NightHawkATL/outage-tracker/README.md

 If you run a local NUT server, enter its IP and Port.
 * Set **UPS Names** to `auto` to automatically fetch every UPS attached to the server, or list them manually (e.g., `nutdev1,nutdev2`).
 * If you leave the NUT Host field blank, the UPS tracking panel will hide itself and the Grid tracking panel will expand to fill the screen.
-* If you host the app on a VPS or remote server, you will need to add a VPN connection to allow the two to communicate correctly.
-Make sure to use the correct VPN IP for this in the settings.

 ### 3. Mapbox Image Alerts (Optional)
 To receive rich map images of your neighborhood attached to your Pushover alerts: